Veterans' Rights Externship

 Application Procedure

-Students interested in applying for the clinic should submit the standard application, resume, and transcript online through CAMS.
-Each applicant is urged to explain why they are interested in this Clinic in the application.
-Interviews are not required, although Professor Foley is happy to talk with interested students about the clinic’s requirements.
-Please contact Ryan Foley if you have any questions.
+Students should submit the standard application, resume, and transcript online through CAMS.
+Interviews are not required, although the professor is happy to talk with interested students about the clinic’s requirements.

 * 5 credits include 3 clinical credits and 2 academic seminar credits.